 - substituting good deeds for obedience

 Perfectionists are wonderful, competent people who do well and are valuable members of any community.
-But we don’t save ourselves, and ultimately perfectionists are seeking for their outside to change and then perfect their inside.
+But we don’t save ourselves, and ultimately perfectionists are seeking for their outside to change first and then make perfect their inside.
 When they burden others with their demands is when they become odious.

 God has given us a savior, Yeshua aka Jesus, and He alone can do the job.
 It is a lesson for us all to learn.